microsoft/dstoolkit-pf-exp-framework/docs/dev-setup.md

 - Create an [Azure Machine Learning compute instance](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-compute-instance?view=azureml-api-2&tabs=azure-studio) on the Azure portal.
 For development purposes, you can select the `Standard_DS11_v2` CPU instance type.
 - Create a [prompt flow compute instance runtime](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-create-manage-runtime?view=azureml-api-2&tabs=cli%2Cpython#create-a-compute-instance-runtime-on-a-runtime-page) by selecting the compute instance created in the previous step.

 > Note: Idle shutdown does not occur on the AML computes which have prompt flow runtimes installed on them.
 Hence, please ensure to shutdown your compute instances when not in use.

+> *Note: Recently new [`GPT4o` model](https://openai.com/index/hello-gpt-4o/) is launched.
+This model also supports images.
+Instead of GPT4v we can also use GPT4o model.
+Please follow similare steps to create connection and update flow.dag.yaml file to use GPT4o model.*

 ## Setup `.env` file